glycodynamics/Tutorial-Protein-GAG-Docking/README.md

 num_modes=20
 energy_range=10
 ```
-This file [config.txt](https://github.com/glycodynamics/gag-docking/blob/main/config.txt) has been prepared and provided in input files.
+These lines have been added to config.txt file [config.txt](https://github.com/glycodynamics/gag-docking/blob/main/config.txt) and provided to you togather with other input files.

 ## 4. Perform Docking
 ```